jirwin-scottlogic/MdJsonModules/README.md

 The repository needs to allow GitHub workflows to have **write permissions** so that when the JSON has been generated it can be pushed into the repo.

+## Style guide

+In the style guide folder a template for what a module should look like along with a more detailed explanation of individual parts can be found.

 ## To run conversion tool locally

 This tool will only run in github actions if a change or new file is detected.
 If for whatever reason it doesnt run these commands can be run manually locally before push to update the `output.json`